tombeesley/PSYC121_2022-23/docs/02-Week_2_PSYC121.md

 cows <- read_csv("~/penelope22.csv")
 ```

-What this command accomplished was to read the spreadsheet called 'penelope22' into an object in R called penelope21.
+What this command accomplished was to read the spreadsheet called 'penelope22' into an object in R called `cows`.
 You could use any object label, but it's important to then keep that name consistent in what you do next.

 The command was also generated